lars-quaedvlieg/paperviz/docs/plot_themes/index.md

 # 🎨 Themes Overview

-Paperviz comes with built-in visual themes for plots, inspired by common publication styles, or dark-mode aesthetics.
+Swizz comes with built-in visual themes for plots, inspired by common publication styles, or dark-mode aesthetics.

 Each theme controls global plot styling:
 - Font and font size